 8. Sales demos – indicates how many prospects accepted first demo

-9. Conversion time – how long it takes to migrate through the sales funnel
+9. Conversion time – how long it takes to migrate through the sales funnel.
+Tools like Keap can help you track this process.

 10. Rate of product/service usage – the period of time a customer uses a product or perpetuates their subscription